Wedding and Naming Celebrant | FAQ

 Are Humanist weddings legally recognised in England like in Scotland?

-Not yet, but it’s straightforward to resolve and I can explain the options.
-The majority of clients sort ‘the paperwork’ at the Registry Office separately, regarding their YTD wedding as ‘the real thing’, but some have Registrars come to their venue on the same day, before or after our ceremony.
+Not yet, but it’s easy to resolve and I can explain the options.
+The majority of clients sort ‘the paperwork’ at the Registry Office separately, regarding their YTD wedding as ‘the real thing’, but some have Registrars come to their venue on the same day, before or after.
 Whatever’s chosen, nothing detracts from the incomparable beauty of the bespoke ceremony experience.

 Hannah Wroe Gill | Your Three Days